-Creative hopeless is not always used in the ACT model for pain.
+Creative hopelessness is not always used in the ACT model for pain.
 It comes in handy when you suspect or know a client is clinging tightly to the “control agenda.”
-This is often noticed in the rule-governed language clients use such as: “In order to exercise, the pain has to go away” or“I’ll go back to work once the pain is gone.”
+This is often observed in the rule-governed language clients use such as: “In order to exercise, the pain has to go away” or“I’ll go back to work once the pain is gone.”

-It is a way to chip away at the control agenda and make room for healthier behaviors in line with the client’s values.
+Creative hopelessness will gradually chip away at the control agenda, making room for healthier behaviors that align with the client’s values.

 ACT and Creative Hopelessness in Pain Care

-Pain with its adverse consequences on daily activity is the main reason people seek the care of a physical therapist or other pain professionals.
-As you engage your patient or client in therapeutic exercise to restore mobility and activities of daily living, ACT is a useful psychological technique to inform pain care.
+The adverse consequences of pain on daily activity are the main reasons people seek the care of physical therapists and other pain professionals.
+As you engage your client in therapeutic exercise to restore mobility and activities of daily living, ACT can be a useful psychological technique to assist in pain care.
 It can help clients drop the rope in the tug-o-war with pain.
-In this podcast How To Live An ACTive Life Beyond Pain Combining ACT & PT Jennifer Battles describes how to use ACT to increase adherence in physical therapy.
-Results of her work, available here, demonstrated that a brief ACT intervention improved patients’ physical therapy treatment and home exercise adherence, suggesting that ACT may provide wider, far-reaching effects on promoting behavior changes necessary to successfully manage pain.
+In the podcast How To Live An ACTive Life Beyond Pain Combining ACT & PT, Jennifer Battles describes how to use ACT to increase adherence to physical therapy routines.
+Results of her work, available here, demonstrate that a brief ACT intervention can improve patients’ physical therapy treatment and home exercise adherence.
+These findings suggest that ACT may help to promote the behavioral changes necessary to successfully managing pain.

-Several randomized controlled clinical trials provide evidence that ACT reduces the physical and emotional impact of chronic pain including:
+The following randomized controlled clinical trials provide evidence that ACT reduces the physical and emotional impact of chronic pain:

 ✓ Dahl et al. showed that workers at risk for long-term disability resulting from stress and pain symptoms were less likely to take sick leave after attending ACT sessions (4).